vitessio/website/content/en/docs/reference/mysql-compatibility.md

 ### Join Queries

-Vitess supports `INNER JOIN` including cross-shard joins. `LEFT JOIN` and natural join are not yet supported in sharded keyspaces.
+Vitess supports `INNER JOIN` including cross-shard joins. `LEFT JOIN` is supported as long as long as there are not expressions that compare columns on the outer table to the inner table in sharded keyspaces.

 ### Aggregation

 Vitess supports a subset of `GROUP BY` operations, including cross-shard operations.
 The VTGate servers are capable of scatter-gather operations, but can only stream results.
-Thus, a query that performs a `GROUP BY colx ORDER BY coly` will refuse to execute as this requires the intermediate results to be materialized.
+Thus, a query that performs a `GROUP BY colx ORDER BY coly` may be refused if the intermediate result set is larger than VTGate's in-memory limit.

 ### Subqueries